buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

    ``fresh``
       This remove all other files except those tracked by Git.
-First it does :command:`git clean -d -f -x` then fetch/checkout to a specified revision(if any).
+First it does :command:`git clean -d -f -f -x` then fetch/checkout to a specified revision(if any).
 This option is equal to update mode with ``ignore_ignores=True`` in old steps.